-The foundation stone of the Cathedral was laid on 18 March 1828 by Bishop James Doyle.
-The Cathedral of the Assumption is the second oldest Roman Catholic cathedral built in Ireland, after the Cathedral of the Most Holy Trinity, Waterford, built in 1793.
+So, the foundation stone of the Cathedral was laid on 18 March 1828 by Bishop James Doyle.
+Furthermore, the Cathedral of the Assumption is the second oldest Roman Catholic cathedral built in Ireland.
+After the Cathedral of the Most Holy Trinity, Waterford was built-in 1793.

-The Cathedral is built next door to St. Patrick’s, Carlow College, the former seminary of the Diocese.
-Architect Thomas Cobden, designer of much of the adjacent college, designed the cathedral, in the Gothic Revival style.
-The tower and lantern was inspired by the Belfry of Bruges, Belgium.
+Besides, the Cathedral is built next door to St. Patrick’s, Carlow College, the former seminary of the Diocese.
+What`s more the famous Architect Thomas Cobden, the designer of much of the adjacent college, designed the cathedral too, in the Gothic Revival style.
+Furthermore, the tower and lantern were inspired by the Belfry of Bruges, Belgium.

-The cathedral features many remarkable stained glass windows, including a depiction of Saint Patrick preaching to Ireland’s Gaelic Kings.
-The window was created by German company Franz Mayer & Co. of Munich in the 19th century.
+Besides, Carlow Cathedral features many remarkable stained glass windows, including a depiction of Saint Patrick preaching to Ireland’s Gaelic Kings.
+So, the window was created by the German company Franz Mayer & Co. of Munich in the 19th century.
 The church also contains original pieces of furniture such as the bishop’s chair and stalls.
-John Hogan, an Irish sculptor, has created an impressive set of marble sculpted figures that are housed here.
+Moreover, John Hogan, an Irish sculptor, has created an impressive set of marble-sculpted figures that are housed here.

-Extensive refurbishment was carried out in 1899 under Bishop Michael Comerford.
-A carved oak pulpit was designed by C.J.
+Then, extensive refurbishment was carried out in 1899 under Bishop Michael Comerford.
+Also, the carved oak pulpit was designed by C.J.
 Buckley of Youghal and made in Bruges in 1898.
-The ornately carved pulpit is now in the Carlow County Museum.
+But, the ornately carved pulpit is now in the Carlow County Museum.

 Location of Carlow Cathedral of the Assumption: